Cadena nacional: Peru

 There is no specific law on cadenas; the government must buy airtime from the broadcasters, and carriage of such national events is voluntary by law.
 The most common event for such joint broadcasts is the presidential message delivered on July 28 of each year, though on occasion other cadenas have been called, for events such as natural disasters.

 However, as El País noted in 2012, "the term cadena nacional is familiar only to those who are well over 30", noting that its widest use was in the military regime of the 1970s.

 Uruguay

 Decree 734/78, passed during the military government and modified from the mid-1980s onward, regulates cadenas nacionales.
 They are obligatory for all broadcasters, as is the transmission of state-designed "public good" campaigns.
-Most cadenas in Uruguay are conducted on public holidays and sometimes contain messages from other institutions.
+Additionally, the national anthem must be aired on select public holidays (April 19, May 18, June 19, July 18 and August 25), with television stations at sign-on, and on radios at noon.

+Since the return to democracy in 1985, the president occasionally gives speeches on cadena nacional, such as the Jorge Batlle during the 2002 Uruguay banking crisis and Tabaré Vázquez for the Philip Morris v.
+Uruguay dispute.

+During Broad Front administrations, the president has often given an annual speech on cadena nacional on March 1.
+Also the president has also conceded cadena nacional to other institutions, for example the PIT-CNT trade union center on the International Workers' Day.

 Venezuela

+During the administration of Jaime Lusinchi, government broadcasts promoted presidential speeches and military parades and could last several hours.

-The Law on Social Responsibility on Radio and Television (Ley RESORTE) requires broadcasters to transmit cadenas nacionales.
+Approved in 2004, the Law on Social Responsibility on Radio and Television (Ley RESORTE) requires broadcasters to transmit cadenas nacionales.
 Cadenas have no time limits and must be carried not only by radio and television broadcasters, but by cable networks with less than 60% international production.

 On one occasion, television stations were forced to broadcast a 44-minute-long musical performance contained within a cadena nacional.

 From 1999 to 2009, Venezuela had an average of 195 cadenas a year.

 An NGO, Monitoreo Ciudadano, maintains a Cadenómetro, a measure of the frequency and duration of cadenas in Venezuela.